JohnSnowLabs/spark-nlp-workshop/jupyter/README.md

 # Spark-NLP Python

-There are two directories: `training` and `annotation`.
+There are three directories: `training`, `annotation` and `eval`.
 Inside `traning` you will find all the examples which help you to train Spark-NLP models and pipelines.
 On the other hand, the examples inside `annotation` demonstrate how to use Spark-NLP annotators, pre-trained models, and pre-trained pipelines.
+Finally, `eval` folder contains examples of how to evaluate the annotators.
+So it shows you how to measure the accuracy as well as the parameters used when training a model.

 ## Setup Spark-NLP